shruthits02/SQL_PROJECT/README.md

 ```
 This SQL query calculates the top-paying customer and the customer with the most rentals and then combines the results into a single query.

+:one: The query first uses Common Table Expressions (CTEs) to calculate payment and rental statistics for each customer.
+Two CTEs, PaymentStats and RentalStats, are created to summarize payment and rental information, respectively.

+:two: In the PaymentStats CTE, it calculates the total payment made by each customer and groups the results by customer_id.

+:three: In the RentalStats CTE, it counts the number of rentals made by each customer and groups the results by customer_id.

+:four: The main query selects the following information:
+- The top-paying customer's customer_id, first_name, and last_name.
+- The total payment made by the top-paying customer.
+- The customer who has rented the most films (most_renting_customer_id, most_renting_first_name, most_renting_last_name).
+- The number of films rented by the customer who rented the most films.

+:five: The INNER JOIN statements are used to join the Customer table with the two CTEs (PaymentStats and RentalStats) based on the customer_id` to get the relevant information.

+:six: The WHERE clause filters the results to include customers who have the highest total payment (p.total_payment = (SELECT MAX(total_payment) FROM PaymentStats)) or the most rented films (r.num_rentals = (SELECT MAX(num_rentals) FROM RentalStats)).

 **:white_check_mark: Output**
 ```
 "top_paying_customer_id","top_paying_first_name","top_paying_last_name","top_payment_amount","most_renting_customer_id","most_renting_first_name","most_renting_last_name","most_rented_films"